Estimated reading time: 38 minutes

 This feature is shared by many hilltop towns in Tuscany.
 It’s part of their charm.
 But it also makes getting around a bit tougher.
 Sometimes, it feels more like a strenuous workout than a leisurely stroll.
 Plan your outings accordingly.
 A good pair of sensible shoes is usually a safe choice.
 High heels on cobblestone, not so much.

-Mobility Pro Tip
+Happy Mobility Tip

 Our First Dinner In Siena